Raw materials from sustainably managed forests

 Bioproducts from sustainably managed forests

 The NordFuel biorefinery would have an annual output of 65.000 tonnes of ethanol, a liquid biofuel primarily used for transport.
-The biorefinery would also produce 230.000 tonnes of lignin to be used as fuel for the power plant as well as 250 GWh of biogas as by-products every year.
-Additionally, the wood-based sludge produced in connection with water treatment could be used as fertiliser.
+The biorefinery would also produce 230.000 tonnes of lignin to be used as fuel for the power plant as well as 150 GWh of biogas as by-products every year.